amsehili/auditok/doc/examples.rst

     assert len(samples) == region.channels

-If `numpy` is not installed you can use:
+If `numpy` is installed you can use:

 .. code:: python